dillya/nrf24le1_flasher/README.md

 Dependencies
 ------------

-The only dependency is libftdi1 and libusb-1.0.
+The only dependency is libftdi.

 Usage